 17 Minute Languages is a language-learning program that uses spaced repetition and native-speaker audio to teach a wide variety of languages.
-The courses aren’t very engaging, include significant errors, and don’t offer any language explanations.
+In our opinion, the courses aren’t very engaging; the courses we tried included significant errors and didn’t offer any language-specific explanations.
 There are leaderboards for comparing your progress with other users and a language forum that’s available after four days of use.

-Native speaker audio is the only thing of quality here; mistakes and glitches are many.
+Native speaker audio is the only thing that impressed me in the courses I tried; mistakes and glitches were many.

 I DON’T LIKE…